This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 Along with my high credit utilization, I had a hard credit check because of a mortgage refinance.

-To capture an insanely low rate of 2.25%, the house had to be refined, again.
-It’s all fine and dandy until someone’s credit score is given a hard check.
-I am sure my credit score looked all fluffy and cute before it turned into the ugly, green guy it is now!
+To capture an insanely low rate of 2.25%, the house was refinanced, again.
+It’s all fine and dandy until someone’s credit score gets a hard check.
+My credit score was all fluffy and cute before it turned into the ugly, green guy it is now!

 My credit score decreased because the gremlins decided to partying with it, luckily I have a gizmo for that.